 Dividing a Business in a Rogers County Divorce

 Dividing a Business is important to couples facing divorce in Rogers County.
 Oklahoma is an equitable distribution state when it comes to divorce.
-The judge will determine how the property gets divided during a divorce.
+The judge will determine how to divide the property during a divorce.
 If you and your ex-spouse jointly own a business, it will be treated as a marital asset.
-If only one spouse owns the business, but it was started after marriage, it may still be treated as marital property.
+When only one spouse owns the business, but it was started after marriage, it may still be treated as marital property.

-If one spouse contributed directly or indirectly to the business (even by way of taking care of the home while letting the other spouse run the business), he or she could still have a share in the business assets, even if the other spouse exclusively owns it or started it before marriage.
+If one spouse contributed directly or indirectly to the business, he or she could still have a share in the business assets, even if the other spouse exclusively owns it or started it before marriage.

 Dividing a Business Options To Consider

-Once the valuation of the business-related assets and debts is done at the time of divorce, you and your ex-spouse will have to look at your individual interest in the post-divorce continuation of the business.
+After the valuation of the business-related assets and debts at the time of divorce, you and your ex-spouse will have to look at your individual interest in the post-divorce continuation of the business.
 Options that typically exist in these cases include:

-If both parties are not interested in continuing the business following their divorce, they could sell it outright and split the proceeds.
+• If both parties are not continuing the business following their divorce, they could sell it outright and split the proceeds.

-If the business debts are much higher than the business assets and both spouses are not in a position to pay the creditors, the option of corporate bankruptcy may be considered.
+• If the business debts are much higher than the business assets and both spouses are not in a position to pay the creditors, you may look into corporate bankruptcy.

 In exceptional circumstances, continue to co-own and run the business together following a divorce.